guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ### Frontend as server
 //TODO needs more abstraction...

-Over the last years web browsers started getting a lot faster.
-This was not only because the computers they're running on are getting ever more powerful.
-But also because a lot of improvements have been made on the rendering engines for HTML, CSS and Javascript.
+Over the last years web browsers and computers started getting a lot faster.
 Browsers got direct access to hardware, letting the graphic chips in computers compute the heavy lifting where appropriate.
 This means that the browser is slowly getting more and more capable of running heavy application logic without the need of a back-end building HTML pages and processing data.
 All of the rendering and processing can nowadays easily be done in a modern-day web browser.

 Back-ends could literally be rendered useless.
 With a database that serves it's data over http, and a front-end which contains all of the application logic.
 There would be no need for a back-end.
 Periodic tasks and very heavy calculations which could compromise the user experience should still be done on workers.
 But they could run on much smaller machines independent from a back-end.
 In a way they could just behave as end-users, but with more privileges.